Algorithm & Rankings

 The algorithm is specifically designed to give each participant their best result if they rank their choices in order of true preference.
 Using any other strategy may cause you to get a worse result for yourself.
 For example, if you decide to order your preferences by how likely you think it will be to get into a program, you may not get the best result.

 How do I submit and certify my Rank Order List?

 Applicants must submit and certify their Rank Order List online in the NMS Match System by the Rank Order List deadline.
 The Rankings User Guide includes information on how to:

-- Add a program to your Rank Order List
+- Add a track to your Rank Order List

-- Delete a program from your Rank Order List
+- Delete a track from your Rank Order List

-- Reorder a program on your Rank Order List
+- Reorder a track on your Rank Order List

 - Certify your Rank Order List